 Dogs making the list are typically muscular canines with powerful bites.
 If you own a dog that’s on your insurer’s aggressive-breed list, you’ll likely have a policy clause excluding coverage for your dog.

-The average cost of treatment for dog-related injuries average $18,200, an amount pet owners would then be responsible for.
-If lawsuits are involved, figures could skyrocket to tens of thousands of dollars and beyond.
+Research published in 2010 showed that the average cost of emergency treatment for dog-related injuries averaged $18,200, an amount pet owners would then be responsible for.
+In 2020, the average cost per dog-related injury claim was a whopping $50,425.
+If lawsuits are involved, figures could skyrocket even further.

 Michigan prohibits insurers from denying, cancelling, or not renewing homeowners insurance coverage if you have certain breeds.
-Pennsylvania prohibits insurers from cancelling your policy, but they can decide not to renew an existing policy.
+Pennsylvania prohibits insurers from cancelling your policy, but they can decide not to renew an existing policy if there is a demonstrable "increase in hazard" caused by the dog.

 Renters with service animals, regardless of breed, have protections under the Fair Housing Act: Landlords can’t deny you housing, request deposits, or charge fees because of service or support animals you own.
 The FHA laws also apply to homeowners insurance companies, but may not apply to certain types of housing, such as a building with four or fewer units or private clubs.